INTRODUCTION AND EPIDEMIOLOGY

 |Supervisory ||Failure to adequately supervise and ensure safety of a child, given the child’s developmental needs. |

 Given that neglect is rarely a single act, but is rather an accumulation of harm over time, the often brief, single encounter of an ED assessment cannot provide the comprehensive assessment required.
 The goals of the ED encounter are to recognize when child neglect may be at issue, to clearly document the presenting concerns, and to trigger the appropriate multidisciplinary team approach for the investigation and management of these complex cases.
-The recognition of child neglect in the ED requires knowledge of the multiple risk factors associated with neglect (Table 150-2).6-9 Poverty, parental substance abuse, and mental health issues are three of the most common risk ...
+The recognition of child neglect in the ED requires knowledge of the multiple risk factors associated with neglect (Table 150-2).6-9 Poverty, parental substance abuse, and mental health issues are three of the most ...